Non Members: £125.00 (excluding VAT)

 This course will examine the implications of converting to academy status and the issues involved in forming, or joining, a multi-academy trust

 Increasingly, schools are looking at converting to academy status with most of them either forming, or joining, multi-academy trusts.
-Recent policy announcements have confirmed that this is the Government’s ambition for all schools.

 The course will provide up to date information of the implications of these developments for governors, headteachers and senior leaders in primary, secondary and special schools.